PawelHaracz/labraboard/README.md

 - [ ] Add a web interface
 - [ ] Encryption at rest
 - [ ] fix end2end tests - `terraform_project_plan_test`
+- [ ] fix bugs related passing refs instead of valu objects in array and fix mapping data from dao into aggregate

 [//]: # (### Architecture )